diffplug/spotless/plugin-gradle/README.md

 ## License header options

-The license header can contains a `$YEAR` variable that will be replaced by the current year.
+If the string contents of a licenseHeader step or the file contents of a licenseHeaderFile step contains a $YEAR token, then in the end-result generated license headers which use this license header as a template, $YEAR will be replaced with the current year.

 For example:
 ```